Pakapakk/EGCI252-collection/05-multi-threads+race-condition/multi-thread-race-condition.md

 - `Asynchronusly cancelable` : can be canceled at any point in its execution.
 - `Synchronous cancelable` : cancellation requests are queued, and the thread is canceled only when it reaches speci c points in its execution.
 - `Uncancelable` : cancellation is ignored

 ## Critical Section
+A critical section is a sequence of code that must be executed either in its entirety or not at all; in other words, if a thread begins executing the critical section, it must continue until the end of the critical section without being canceled.

 ## Race Condtions
+A race condition occurs when multiple processes are trying to do something with shared resource and the nal outcome depends on the order in which the processes run. `fork()` is the main cause for race condition.